 Come and enjoy it - yes, it’s competitive, but it’s also aimed to be inclusive.
 There genuinely are categories for everybody.
 Depending on your background, it will probably raise your standards of VFR (non-GPS) navigation beyond belief . . and, most importantly, it will be fun . .

 Entry forms can be downloaded via the TopNav web page hosted on the RIN website www.topnav.co.uk (the Electronic one may be completed and emailed straight back) and payment details can also be found there.

 Here is a write up of one competitor's experience - CLICK HERE

-To order your FREE copy of the latest Pooleys Retail Catalogue 2018 Spring please click on the image above or link below.
+To order your FREE copy of the latest Pooleys Retail Catalogue 2018/19 Winter Edition please click on the image above or link below.

 The International Dawn to Dusk Competition, now in its 55th year, provides a unique aeronautical challenge participating in a day's flying using an aircraft of the competitor's choice.